JamiKettunen/void-packages/Manual.md

 `version` automatically gets the value of `${_commit}${_githash}` and `pattern` defaults to `<id>\K.*commit\/\K.*(?=<\/id>)`. `site` is guessed for GitHub and GitLab with `_branch` defaulting to `main`.
+`git_index` can be set to track the Nth commit from top instead of the latest one, note that this only applies to the top 20 (GitHub) or top 40 (GitLab) commits from the history.

 - `single_directory` can be set to disable detecting directory containing one version of sources in url,